PRC-PALM-SPC-5.51-pro1: BLOOD SPECIMEN COLLECTION (Print here)

 Antiseptic options Include: 70% isopropyl alcohol, 2% tincture of iodine, Chlorohexidine (CHG) swabs or one step

-Cleanse the venipuncture site –Determine antiseptic to be used and prep area by cleansing the site with a circular motion beginning at the center and working to the periphery.
+Cleanse the venipuncture site –Determine antiseptic to be used and prep area by cleansing the site using a bank-and-forth motion.
 After cleansing, the site should be allowed to air dry completely.
 Never blot with gauze or tissue and never fan or blow on the area.

 Notes: